SamWindell/Signet/docs/usage.md

 ## Options:
 `--version`
-Prints the version of Signet.
+Print the version of Signet

 `--silent`
 Disable all messages